kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

     - 30% - KCD maintainers - 1-2 seats, all votes are weighted in total by 30%
     - 30% - Every sub-project gets 1 seat, all votes are weighted in total by 30%
     - Is allowed to vote on Kubeflow Community Distribution (KCD) topics
-    - When voting decisions happen on KCD topics, maintainers and sub-project owners get 50% / 50% voting power.
+    - When voting decisions happen on KCD topics, maintainers and sub-project owners get 50% / 50% voting power

-### Collaboration with maintainers of kubeflow projects (e.g. KFP, Trainer, ...)

-- Aid the kubeflow project maintainer in creating manifests (Helm, Kustomize) for his application.
-- Aid the kubeflow project maintainer regarding security best practices.
-- Communicate with the kubeflow project maintainer regarding releases and versioning.

 ## Kubeflow community distribution maintainers